Get The Top News In Search

 “Is getting a virus on your work computer a fireable offense?”

 “Can I be arrested by the domain authority?”

 “First-grade reading level definition of link equity.”

 But reader, I’m here to say I survived, and you can, too!
-If you’re new to digital marketing, SEO link building, or agency life and are in need of a link building lingo translator, start with these five terms.
+If you’re new to digital marketing, SEO link building, or digital PR agencies and are in need of a link building lingo translator, start with these five terms.
 You’ll have clients and colleagues confident in your industry expertise in no time.

 A backlink is a link created when one website links to another.
 It’s the reward for developing and pitching a well-timed, interesting campaign, and it’s what we link builders crave.
 Backlinks are little trust builders.
 Each link pointing to a website acts as a trust signal to Google, so the more high-quality sites pointing to you, the more confident Google is in your website.